 Successful change management requires a large commitment from executives and senior managers, whether the change is being implemented in a single department or throughout the entire organisation.
 Executive leaders championing the change can be the most significant factor in helping to increase adoption rates amongst employees to buy into and support needed changes.

-Using Prosci’s ADKAR model to build Executives' awareness, desire, knowledge, ability and reinforcement is one tool which can be used to increase the success rate of change.
+Using Prosci’s ADKAR model to build Executives' awareness, desire, knowledge, ability and reinforcement is one tool which can be used to increase the success rate of change in your organisation.
 You can read more about ADKAR here.

 As well as following Prosci's ADKAR model, we’ve discussed 5 other ways you can encourage Executive buy-in for your change management project.